Club Foot

 In the Club Foot Clinics set up by the Project the Ponseti method is used to successfully treat club foot in infants without the need for invasive surgery.

-Jones, the trained project worker, holds a Club Foot Clinic every Monday at the Project office, and also visits centres near the families so they do not need to spend weeks away from their work.
+Flavia, the trained project worker, holds a Club Foot Clinic every Monday at the Project office, and also visits centres near the families so they do not need to spend weeks away from their work.

 Ideally treatment is started soon after birth.
 Every week for between 4 – 7 weeks the baby’s foot is gently manipulated, and a plaster cast applied to keep the foot in the improved position.